Long Term Care Homes – Corporate Action

 June 1, 2020 –

-Rochon Genova LLP together with Himelfarb Proszanski and Cerise Latibeaudiere Law Professional Corporation is currently investigating a potential class action involving several long term care facilities in Ontario with regards to their handling of the Covid 19 outbreak.
+Rochon Genova together with Himelfarb Proszanski and Cerise Latibeaudiere Law Professional Corporation is currently investigating a potential class action involving several long term care facilities in Ontario with regards to their handling of the Covid 19 outbreak.
 If you or a loved one has been affected by this issue, please contact Jon Sloan at [email protected] or by calling 1-866-881-2292 for more information.